DiegoZoracKy/unpack-string/README.md

 {
 	const result = unpackString(str);

-	// Guessing openingChar and closingChar
+	// Guessing openingChar and closingChar. "()" in that case.
 	// result === 'only the content [found {here} within] these parentheses' }